mmorenorolon/eds220-hwk4/README.md

 # Visualizing Wildfire Scars: False Color Analysis of the Eaton and Palisades Fires (2025)
+This project was completed as part of EDS 220: Working With Environmental Datasets in the Master of Environmental Data Science (MEDS) program at UC Santa Barbara.

 <img width="764" height="428" alt="image" src="https://github.com/user-attachments/assets/07e86dc8-1a5e-4ceb-8050-b0de84cb5402" />